-- ► A Level Biology (OCR Biology A) - A Level Chemistry (Salters Chemistry OCR B) - A Level Physics (Edexcel A Level Physics: Salters-Horners approach)
+- ► A Level Biology (Salters-Nuffield Edexcel A) - A Level Chemistry (Salters Chemistry OCR B) - A Level Physics (Edexcel A Level Physics: Salters-Horners approach) - Cambridge Technical Level 3 Extended Certificate in Health and Social Care ach) d Social Care

 Biology, Chemistry and Physics are very popular choices amongst students at A Level.
 All three subjects adopt an applied approach, where every topic is set in the context of a real life situation.
 Students are encouraged to apply their knowledge and use it in context, a skill which is valuable in many careers.